| [History

 members moved southward from the San Francisco area to the Los Angeles

-then to Mexico and other South America locales.
+area; then to Mexico and other South America locales.
 Also, many Chinese

 immigrants traveled to South